Set up your EOP service

 Follow the steps to add the applicable DNS records to your DNS-hosting provider in order to verify domain ownership.

 Create connectors in the Exchange admin center (EAC) that enable mail flow between EOP and your on-premises mail servers.
-For detailed instructions, see Set Up Mail Flow Through Exchange Online Protection.
+For detailed instructions, see Create required connectors to set up basic email flow through EOP.

 Use the Remote Connectivity Analyzer to run a test that checks mail flow between the service and your environment.
 For more information, see the “Use the Remote Connectivity Analyzer to test email delivery” section in Test mail flow with the Remote Connectivity Analyzer.